Overview

 - Manages direct upload of captured media to Entrupy servers.

-- Optionally transitions to a Results Screen showing processing status and ETA.
+- Transitions to a Results Screen showing processing status and ETA.

 The Detail View presents the full status and outcome of an authentication submission.